Oxalis: How To Drown Your Sorrels

 Sorrels are like McDonald’s restaurants: No matter where you are on earth there’s one nearby.

-That’s because the sorrels, properly oxalises, comes from a huge family.
+That’s because the sorrels, properly Oxalises, comes from a huge family.
 What’s huge?
 There are some 850 different species of them, according to the Encyclopedia Britannica.
 No, that’s not a record.
-The biggest family is the composites, you know, like sunflowers and daisies.
+The biggest family is the Composites, you know, plants like sunflowers and daisies.
 There’s over 20,000 in that family, maybe more, no one really knows for sure.
-Still, an oxalis (ox-AL-iss) is found at every location on the rotation except at the north and south poles.
-There are at least four species in Florida, three pink and one yellow, one of which has the good taste to sprout up in my garden.
+Still, an Oxalis (ox-AL-iss) is found at every location on the rotation except at the north and south poles.
+They are about as wide spread as mustards are.
+There are at least seven species in Florida, all edible, three of them rare — don’t eat those — and they have either pink or yellow blossoms, one of which has the good taste to sprout up in my garden.
 I live mid-state right on the line between temperate and subtropical so many plants said to be in the state are often 200 miles farther north in temperate or 200 miles farther south in tropical.

 Oxalis is mistakenly often called clover

-When you have a family of plants that’s 850-strong, and folks don’t know enough to eat them, you also get the other view: That the oxalis is not a delicate, pretty little greenerific morsel but a pernicious ugly weed that uses up your water, fertilizer and garden space.
-Once an oxalis gets a roothold in a garden, it’s there forever, which brings up a touchy point: Gardeners who complain the most about weeds are also usually the last group to consider eating the weeds.
+When you have a family of plants that’s 850-strong, and folks don’t know enough to eat them, you also get the other view: That the Oxalis is not a delicate, pretty little greenerific morsel but a pernicious ugly weed that uses up your water, fertilizer and garden space.
+Once an Oxalis gets a roothold in a garden, it’s there forever, which brings up a touchy point: Gardeners who complain the most about weeds are also usually the last group to consider eating the weeds.
 It’s kind of like they are for controlled green but not natural green.
-To me an oxalis in my garden is food I didn’t have to plant.
+To me an Oxalis in my garden is food I didn’t have to plant.
 As long as it’s growing where I want it to grow there’s no issue.
-If it isn’t, it’s not a weed.
-It’s dinner.
-Sorrel is the first wild plant I saw someone other than my mother nibble on.
-A childhood friend of mine named Peter Jewett (wrongly) called it “sour grass.”
-We used to play on a small island in a small brook in the Maine woods and it grew profusely there.
-It was the fort’s “food supply.”
+If it isn’t, it’s not a weed: It’s dinner.
+Sorrel is the first wild plant I saw someone other than my mother or grandmother nibble on.
+A childhood friend of mine named Peter Jewett called it “sour grass” a common name for it.
+We used to play on a small island in a small brook in the Maine woods.
+It grew profusely there and was the fort’s “food supply.”

-Here in Florida I have at least five versions of the Oxalis, corymbosa, violacea, intermedia and articulata, large imports with pink blossoms, and the native Oxalis stricta, which is small and has yellow blosoms.
-All parts are edible including the root bulb, which is succulent and sweet.
+Here in Florida our several versions keep changing names: O. articulata, corniculata, debilis, latifolia, macrantha, triangularis and violacea.
+O. corniculata used to be O. stricta, O. debilis was corymbosa.
+The rare ones are O. articulata, triangularis, and violacea.
+All parts are edible including the root bulb, which is succulent and can be sweet.
 Above ground it tastes much like rhubarb but not as tart.
 The C. violacea occasionally has, in the words of Merritt Fernald, author of Gray’s Manual of Botany, “an icicle-like water-storage organ or fleshy root.”
 In other parts of the world, Oxalis tuberosa is popular not only as a green but as a root vegetable.
-The same with Oxalis deppei and Oxalis stricta.

-Oxalic roots are poopular as a vegetable in New Zealand
+Oxalis roots are popular as a vegetable in New Zealand

 Sorrel is from the High German word “sur” meaning sour.
-Oxalis is from the Greek though the accent is on the end: oxal-IS, base word (Οξύς, pungent) The oxalis is mildly tangy because of …oxalic acid… now there’s a surprise.
-Corymbosa (kor-im-BO-sa.) is also from Greek and means clusters, in this case clusters of flat-topped blossoms, but it could also mean growing in clusters as well.
-Violacea (vye-o-LAY-see-uh) like a violet.
-Intermedia (inter-MEE-dee-ah) means intermediate.
-Articulata (ah-tic-you-LAH-ta) is jointed.
-Stricta (STRICK-us) means upright, errect.
-The little plant does stick up as high as it can.
-Tuberosa (too-ber-ROW-sa) means tuber.
+Oxalis is from the Greek though the accent is on the end: ox-al-IS, base word (Οξύς, pungent) The Oxalis is mildly tangy because of …oxalic acid… now there’s a surprise.
+Articulata (ah-tic-you-LAH-ta) is jointed, Corniculata means, creeping, much branched like a mat, debilis is weak, Latifolia means broad leaved, Macrantha large flowered, Violacea (vye-o-LAY-see-uh) like a violet, Triangularis, triangle shaped, and Tuberosa (too-ber-ROW-sa) means tuber.
 Oxalises can grow individually or in colonies, and if you have one there will be colonies.
 They are refreshing to nibble on, are nice additions to salads, and can be made into an ade.
-Their tart flavor is both positive and negative.
+Their tangy flavor is both positive and negative.
 A little is good, but a lot when eaten uncooked, to excess, can leach some calcium out of your bones.
 (Yes, you would have to consume it like a force-fed lab rat for months, but it can happen.)
+Kids can eat too much as they do green apples and get a tummy ache from it.
+Watch their consumption.

 Cooking plants with oxalic acid reportedly renders them harmless, and that’s what has been done with other plants containing oxalic acid, such as docks and sheep sorrel, both Rumex and in the buckwheat family.
+This is particularly true if any form of calcium is used — milk for example — or included in other food.
 A good use for this plant is stuffing that trout you just caught and are cooking over the fire.

 Every book on wild foods warns us not to consume too much oxalis acid, but that’s to keep the accursed lawyers happy. ( Shakespeare was right.)
 It is true that folks with kidney stones, gout and the like should not over-consume oxalic acid.
 Yet, when was the last time you read or heard of such a warning for tea, parsley, rhubarb, carambolas, spinach, chard, beets, cocoa, chocolate, nuts, berries, black pepper and beans?
 They all have oxalic acid as well, but no dire warnings are given with them.
 The French are not succumbing from sorrel soup slurping.
 As my Greek ancestors used to say some 3,000 years ago, μέτρον άριστον, [ME-tron A-ri-ston] all things in moderation.